albanlorillard/albanlorillard_old.github.io/_projects/2016-04-01-polyscreen.md

 thumbnails: 2016-polyscreen.jpg

-intro_en : Java UI for handle the 9 screens of the wall screen link by intranet by network.
+intro_en : Java UI to handle the 9 screens of the wall screen linked by intranet by network.

 categorie: Développement logiciel